CardMesh/.github/profile/README.md

 ### NFC-tags

 CardMesh is compatible with NFC tags.
-The NFC tag should have a minimum capacity of 90 bytes.
-We recommend using NTAG213 type tags in conjunction with the application.
+We recommend using NTAG215 type tags in conjunction with the application.

 ### License